retro16/blastsdk/README.md

 *WARNING*

-This project is currently evolving.
-Please do not base any new project on the current version of Blast SDK.

-However, the monitor will stay stable, so you can use it without fear of bit rot.
+This project is in pre-alpha state.
+Some parts work, but it is far from being complete.

 The Blast !
 Software Development Kit
 ====================================